Iran Food Guide

 Abgoosht (Dizi)

-Traditional Persian stew - lamb, chickpeas, white beans, potatoes, tomatoes, dried limes slow-cooked in stone pot.
-Broth separated and eaten with bread, solids mashed together (goosht koobideh).
-Comfort food favorite.
+A slow-cooked Persian stew of lamb, chickpeas, white beans, potatoes, tomatoes and dried limes, made in a stone pot.
+You drain off the broth and eat it with bread, then mash the solids together (goosht koobideh).
+Classic comfort food.

 Kuku Sabzi